-My largest resolution for 2017 is helping to make clubbing more into the safe space it’s supposed to be.
+My largest resolution going forward is helping to make clubbing more into the safe space it’s supposed to be.

 In my life, dance music clubs has been my no.1 “Safe Space”, where I go to be with other people in joy and artistic inspiration, where everyone’s friends, if only for the evening.
 Where any dance move is cool, where your only authority is the thunderous bass, and you check any greviance at the door.

 Unlike the safety of thought and expression though, physical safety has always been a little so-so in clubland.
 Depending on the venue you run a far higher risk of getting a nosebleed at the club than at the grocers in the morning.
 Throughout my career as a DJ, artist and audience member I’ve always been lucky to have my favourite clubs also be the ones in need of the least guards per person, our audiences have always been far more interested in listening to music, talking to their friends and dancing than trying to fuck or fucking someone else up.
 That does not however, mean that clubland is considered a very physically safe space in general.
 But obviously nothing like what we have seen in Orlando and Paris last year, and in Istanbul at the turn of new-years, not 24 hours ago as I’m writing this.
 Many peaceful places have become crime scenes lately, and nightclubs are certainly not a singular target.
 But proverbially, this is MY HOUSE.
 And so I feel compelled to speak, if only for a small piece of this maddening puzzle.